 In Vitro Fertilisation (IVF), in simple terms, is when your eggs are collected, mixed with sperm in the laboratory to create embryos, which are then placed back into your uterus to become a normal pregnancy.

-If you would like to donate some of your eggs to other woman who can only get pregnant through the use of donor eggs, we can offer you a cycle of IVF at a reduced cost, through our Egg Sharing Programme.
+If you’d like to donate some of your eggs to other woman who can only get pregnant through the use of donor eggs, we can offer you a cycle of IVF at a reduced cost, through our egg sharing programme.

 You may want a family in the future but are worried about declining fertility due to your age.
 If this is the case, you can choose to freeze your eggs now for future use.
 You can also freeze your eggs if you’re about to undergo medical or surgical treatment which may affect your fertility.